alexhallam/tablespoon/README.md

    good enough*.
 In many applications a forecast team is asked to forecast, but stakeholders provide no line-in-the-sand for when the forecasting work needs to stop.
-One reasonable approach is to run the benchmarks found in this package in beat the best performing benchmark by a margin that is statistically significant.
+One reasonable approach is to run the benchmarks found in this package then beat the best performing benchmark by a margin that is statistically significant.
-4. **Resilience in Production - Why not have many models?**: Sometimes, despite out best efforts our production model does something unexpected.
+4. **Resilience in Production - Why not have many models?**: Sometimes, despite best efforts the production model does something unexpected.
 In this case it is nice to have a simple backup that is cheap to generate and good enough to fall back on.
 In this way a production forecast pipeline gains strength from a diversity of models.
-5. **Easy Uncertainty Quantification**: More and more we see that applications are not about forecast accuracy, but instead about forecasting uncertainty.
+5. **Easy Uncertainty Quantification**: Recently we see that applications are not about forecast accuracy, but instead about forecasting uncertainty.
    Capturing the full distribution helps firms set "service levels" aka percentiles of the distribution for which they are prepared to serve.
-Even if you have the worlds most accurate unbiased forecast the median point is an underforecast half the time.
+Even if you have the worlds most accurate unbiased forecast the median point is , by definition, an underforecast half the time.
 For this reason it is best to provide a distribution of simulated future values and the firm may decide for themselves what risks they are or are not willing to take.